Tiendat06/ITZone_TeamBuilding/README.md

 (*) **Project Structure**
 -- app: handle system's logic
-|----- controllers: only use to directional
+|----- controllers: only use to directional (always note the route above the function)
 |----- middlewares: only use to process the pre-request
 |----- models: only use to mapping with database
 |----- repository: get the necessary data from database only